Moira & Darren

-Uncertainty gripped her and she bit her lip.
-Her husband did have a ruthless streak though.
-He’d wielded it in his business, playing his opponents to their knees for his advantage.
+But uncertainty gripped her.
+Her husband had a ruthless streak.
+He’d wielded it in business, playing his opponents to their knees for his advantage.
 Would he now wield it against her?

 Alessandro’s text had her staring.
 ‘You stepped on his pride by walking out on him.
 Men don’t easily forget a crushed ego.
 Do you still want to stay where he could find you?’

 ‘I never meant that much to him.
 He wouldn’t waste his time on me.’

 ‘But you’ve made him a laughing stock.
 Will he forgive that?’

 Moira’s breath caught.
 The high-class circles they’d moved in were venomous, and her husband wouldn’t appreciate being made a fool in front of them.
 What if he tried to make her suffer for that?
 The fact that she’d loved him with all her heart wouldn’t save her.

 She glanced at the hole the rat had disappeared into.
 Gone.
 Leaving her alone once more.

 Maybe it was a blessing Alessandro had found her.